Frequently Asked Questions

-Each spring for more than two decades schools from throughout the US present their bands, jazz ensembles, choirs, choruses and orchestras on Lincoln Center’s outdoor plazas as part of Lincoln Center’s Young Music Makers series.
-Performances by the school groups are free to the public and are usually around lunchtime, when the plazas are crowded with visitors and neighborhood workers.
+Each spring for more than two decades, schools from throughout the US present their concert bands, orchestras, jazz ensembles, choirs and choruses on Lincoln Center’s outdoor plazas as part of Lincoln Center’s Young Music Makers.
+Performances by the school groups are free to the public and usually occur around lunchtime, when the plazas are crowded with visitors and neighborhood workers.
 Lincoln Center provides the venue, chairs, and electricity if needed.
-Schools bring their own instruments, and sound equipment.
-There is no charge for participation.
+Schools bring their own instruments and sound equipment.

 We are eager to expand this opportunity to the even larger numbers of developing musicians of New York City and hope to hear from more NYC Music Educators soon!

-What type of groups can perform in this program?
+What types of groups can perform in this program?

 Is there a size restriction for the groups?

-No, historically we have had ensembles as small as 10 students and as large as 150 students.
-The size of the ensemble may impact what plaza locations are available.
+We have had ensembles as small as 10 students and as large as 150 students.
+The size of the ensemble may impact which plaza locations are available.
 If you are concerned about the size of your group, please make a note in your registration form.

-How many schools can a tour company book for performances in the Young Music Makers Program?
+How many schools may a tour company book for performances in Young Music Makers?

-There are a limited number of available dates and times for the Young Music Makers Program; because of this we must limit tour companies to three schools each season.
+There are a limited number of available dates and times for Young Music Makers; because of this we must limit tour companies to three schools each season.